Whoaa512/starred/README.md

 ## Rust

+- [mitre/hipcheck](https://github.com/mitre/hipcheck) - Automatically assess and score software repositories for supply chain risk.
+- [ferrilab/bitvec](https://github.com/ferrilab/bitvec) - A crate for managing memory bit by bit
+- [BurntSushi/jiff](https://github.com/BurntSushi/jiff) - A date-time library for Rust that encourages you to jump into the pit of success.
 - [aws/aws-secretsmanager-agent](https://github.com/aws/aws-secretsmanager-agent) - The AWS Secrets Manager Agent is a local HTTP service that you can install and use in your compute environments to read secrets from Secrets Manager and cache them in memory.
 - [maelstrom-software/maelstrom](https://github.com/maelstrom-software/maelstrom) - Maelstrom is a fast Rust and Python test runner that runs every test in its own container.
 Tests are either run locally or distributed to a clustered job runner.
 - [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based web bundler with webpack-compatible API 🦀️